- Konami/Ultra, 1988 -

 The Shotgunner and his brethren-in-arms will do their best to thwart Snake's mission.

 Solid Snake's major undertaking would fall short and burn like a failed mission impossible, like so many other games in the NES era, had not Ultra/Konami created the ideal fail-safe — a perfectly-suited password system that saves your progress with pinpoint accuracy (a powerful tool that helped this title stand tall among other similar titles that just fall short in the era - Bionic Commando, especially).
+[Learn more about some special passwords here.]
+[And to learn how to create your own specific password for the game, click here.]

 Having the ability to freeze the action, then re-engage at the player's leisure goes a long way.
 This thoughtful touch alone, would have separated Metal Gear, like a fully-decorated hero, whose merits and medals out-blazed Nintendo's glut of lackluster war games.
 But, Metal Gear's developers didn't stop there — their fingerprints blot the blueprint that is still carried on today — just on a grander scale, with the technical and interactive firepower of today's next, next-gen systems.